EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-sym title="EDHOC with symmetric key authentication. "}
 {: artwork-align="center"}

-### Mandatory to Implement Algorithms

-For EDHOC authenticated with symmetric keys, the COSE algorithms ECDH-SS + HKDF-256 and AES-CCM-64-64-128 are mandatory to implement.
+EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, in the following subsections, only differences compared to EDHOC with asymmetric key authentication are mentioned.

 ## EDHOC Message 1